vswanlund/vswanlund.github.io/tag-mobile-sdks/wp/profile.md

 1. To obtain the payment instruments from the profile that are accepted by a specified <code>Merchant</code> use:

 	<pre>Profile profile = ProfileManager.getInstance().getCurrentProfile();
-	List&lt;PaymentInstrument&gt; acceptedPaymentInstruments = profile.GetAcceptedPaymentMethods(merchant); </pre>
+	IReadOnlyList&lt;PaymentInstrument&gt; acceptedPaymentInstruments = profile.GetAcceptedPaymentMethods(merchant); </pre>

-In the case where the profile does not contain any accepted payment instruments an empty <code>List</code> will be returned.
+In the case where the profile does not contain any accepted payment instruments an empty <code>IReadOnlyList</code> will be returned.

 <br/>